 AllegroGraph® is a modern, high-performance, persistent graph database.
 AllegroGraph uses efficient memory utilization in combination with disk-based storage, enabling it to scale to billions of quads while maintaining superior performance.
 AllegroGraph supports SPARQL, RDFS++, and Prolog reasoning from numerous client applications.

-The primary emphasis of AllegroGraph version 4.12 development has been additional enterprise functionality, efficiency and overall scalability.
-There are many new features as well.
+The primary emphasis of this release has been additional enterprise functionality, efficiency and overall scalability.
 Please refer to the release notes for a complete list of enhancements and improvements.

 AllegroGraph is designed for maximum loading speed and query speed.
 Loading of quads, through its highly optimized RDF/XML and N-Quads parsers, is best-of-breed, particularly with large files.
 The AllegroGraph product line has always pushed the performance envelope starting with version 1.0 in 2004, which was the first product to claim 1 billion triples loaded and indexed using standard x86 64-bit hardware.
 AllegroGraph, a purpose built (not a modified RDBMS), NoSQL Graph Database continued to drive innovation in the marketplace with the 2008 SemTech conference example of 10 billion quads loaded on Amazon’s EC2 service.
 The new version 4 series continues to bring performance to the forefront of Franz’s Semantic Technologies as the industry’s first OLTP semantic web database.
 AllegroGraph’s ability to automatically manage all available hardware resources to maximize loading, indexing and query capabilities once again raises the bar for RDF storage performance.
 The following table displays examples of AllegroGraph's performance in loading and indexing.
 Benchmark Results.